-It has been many years since I last visited Cadbury World, however when a friend visiting from Nottingham came up to see both myself and my wife, it was quickly decided to travel back to Bournville.
+It has been many years since I last visited Cadbury World, however when a friend visiting from Nottingham came up to see me, it was quickly decided to travel back to Bournville.
 One of their latest attractions (if chocolate isn’t a strong enough incentive already) is the new 4D Chocolate Experience.
 A ‘4D’ ride located to the left of the main exhibition entrance that can be entered before or after your main booked slot to the rest of what Cadbury World has to offer.

 As with any ride, there is a long queue.
 Thankfully, it was a warm sunny day although there is overhead cover for most of the queue if the more traditional rain makes an appearance.
 So, for 45 minutes we waited with great anticipation.
 The ride is only around a year old, so the wait didn’t matter – we were all hoping for something spectacular.

 Once we entered the entrance, in typical fashion we were presented with a brief waiting area where we could play a game of remembering the Cadbury characters and chocolates in order.
 Most of the children for a moment were terrified they had waited all this time for this simple memory game.
 The Cadbury’s guide quickly reassured the children that it wouldn’t be very long before we entered the actual ride.
 The situation calmed, we played this game although in truth most of us were bored and waiting for the main attraction beyond the closed doors.

 And finally… we are off.
 Through we went, collected our 3D glasses and sat in our individual seats.
 At this point my hopes went through the roof.
 This I thought is going to be awesome.
 I have a seat here that is going to move around to further emphasise the visual and audio fun.
 Perfect, what could go wrong.